ghoomfrog/silili/README.md

 - *pilin* is pretending to shake a cup left and right.
 - *wam* is a flapping hand near and toward the face with a closed mouth.
 - *kwal* is an upward flat hand moving down.
-- *swa* is pretending to throw a ball up, starting with a downward hand.
+- *saj* is pretending to throw a ball up, starting with a downward hand.
 - *tupu* is a downward flat hand moving down.
 - *was* is prentending to use a cup as a spyglass.
 - *pala* is a downward flat hand moving from one side to the other.